jason137/gads_26/lec02/ex1.md

 Complete these exercises in groups of 2 or 3.
 Try to make your responses as simple as possible.

-### pre-emptive warning

-Please avoid blowing away all or part of your hard drive while working at the command line.

-> The tool that is so dull that you cannot cut yourself on it is not likely to
-> be sharp enough to be either useful or helpful.
-> – Tukey, *EDA*

 ### no computers

 1) Define the following terms: